PianoMan0/Twist/README.md

 # Twist
-A YSWS about esoteric programming languages
+A YSWS about ✨silly✨ programming languages